Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Through Vilouriz, Day Eleven on the Camino PrimitivoWalking Through Vilouriz, Day Eleven on the Camino Primitivo

-The Way is gorgeous through this section, with sweeping views.
-Ahead, perhaps we can see Melide, in the photo?
-It was about here, with about only 8 kilometers left to go, that I voice journaled regarding my realization that indeed we were on the final steps of the Primitivo.
+The countryside along the next 1.5 kilometers is gorgeous after Vilouriz.
+It was through here, with only about 8.0 kilometers left to go to Melide, that I voice journaled regarding my realization that indeed we were on the final steps of the Primitivo.
 With this realization, I tried to settle in and enjoy our last steps.
-Would I ever walk this way again?

 We talked about the challenges and the wild ride of this Original Way.
 The song, "We May Never Pass This Way Again," by Seals and Crofts kept running through my head!

-Three-quarter kilometer later there is another bar in Irago de Arriba.
+600 meters later there is another bar in Irago de Arriba after 8.75 kilometers.
 We carried on.
 We were on a roll.
+(However, we have stopped here once and it is a friendly and happy place!)

-When we reached this spot, the road is now called the DP-4604 and this road takes you into the center of Melide, after only another 1.5 kilometers more.
-This was the first sidewalk and row houses that we saw as we came into town.
-When you see this, you know that Melide is very, very close.
+When you finally reach the town of O Mascaño, shown below, on the outskirts of Melide, after 12.8 kilometers from As Seixas, the road is now called the DP-4604 and the sidewalks of “civilization” begin.
+This road takes you into the center of Melide, after only 1.5 kilometers more.
+When you see the sidewalks you know that the center of Melide is very, very close.

-The walk on the sidewalk from here was brutal on my already tired feet.
-Almost the entire 14 km was on pavement.
+The walk on the sidewalk from here was brutal on my already tired feet after no rest for almost 14 kilometers and lots of pavement.
 My shoulders ached too and I longed for a break.
 I had only juice, coffee and a few bites of bread that morning at the albergue, because I was worried about my unsettled gut that I had developed on day ten.
 I did eat some blackberries that we found along the way, so that helped too.

 Just as you enter town, you pass the private Albergue Alfonso II (+34 608 60 48 50), after 13.9 kilometers.
-If your plan is to stay the night here, you may wish to check it out.
 If you wish to take a break from the albergues, there are many more places to stay in Melide.
 Click here to see those that meet the needs of your journey.
 You may want to make a reservation here, since this major town hosts many pilgrims from both the Primitivo and the French Way.

 We stumbled onto an open café bar on the DP-4604, the first one we came to as we entered town, just after 09:30.
 We had the Tortilla Francés which was a wonderful omelet with ham and cheese (no potato like most tortilla), bread and café con leche.
 We took a full one hour break here to rest and air our tired feet.
 We knew we had plenty of time to reach Arzúa, our goal for the day.